Vernon is an industrial hub with twice as many city employees as residents.

 "I am directing the department to engage a qualified outside consulting firm to conduct a benchmarking study, including but not limited to, comparison of labor costs and work practices at the Department of Water and Power to other municipal and investor-owned utility companies across the United States," Garcetti wrote in his letter to Commission president Mel Levine, one of the mayor's appointees.

 State Sen. Kevin De Leon filed a response with the Fair Political Practices Commission after it raised questions about $25,000 the Latino Caucus gave to a nonprofit run by Tom Calderon.

 Good morning, readers.
 Welcome to the Maven's Morning Coffee -- a listing of the important headlines, news conferences, votes and announcements you need to know to fuel up and tackle your day.

 The Maven's Morning Coffee is also available as a daily email.
 Click here to subscribe.

-Today is Tuesday, June 18, and here is what's happening in Los Angeles:
+Today is Tuesday, Dec.
+17, and here is what's happening in Southern California politics:

 State Sen. Kevin De Leon has formally denied any role in moving $25,000 from the state's Latino Caucus to a nonprofit run by Tom Calderon, reports the Los Angeles Times.
 The state's Fair Political Practices Commission has been looking into the payment ever since it was revealed in a FBI affidavit outlining part of the case against state Sen. Ron Calderon.